Sean Bean

 Sean Bean in the series 'Game of Thrones'

-This sparked a wave of outrage since Ned quickly became a favorite amongst the vast audience, and viewers practically demanded his return to the series.
-However, Bean, justly proud of his Stark role, only smiled when asked about a potential comeback: after his character was beheaded for supposed treason, how could one possibly reattach his head?
+This sparked massive fan outrage since Ned had quickly become a favorite among viewers, and viewers practically demanded his return to the series.
+But Bean, rightfully proud of his Stark role, could only smile when asked about a potential comeback: after his character was beheaded for alleged treason, how could anyone possibly reattach his head?

 Game Of Thrones - Eddard Stark's Death

 After starring in "Game of Thrones," the actor took on several notable roles.
 One of these was as John Marlott, a gifted detective in the crime series "The Frankenstein Chronicles."
-The hunt for a maniac, intertwined with the most incredible events, spanned two years on screen, showcasing the depth and complexity of Bean's portrayal of the main character.
+The hunt for a killer, woven together with supernatural events, played out over two seasons, showcasing the depth and complexity of Bean's portrayal of the main character.

 A scene from 'The Frankenstein Chronicles'